EPCCed/eidf-docs/docs/services/s3/tutorial.md

 ## Access policies

-Bucket permissions use IAM policies.
+Bucket permissions use IAM (Identity Access Management) policies.
 You can grant other accounts (within the same project or from other projects) read or write access to your buckets.
 For example to grant permissions to put, get, delete and list objects in bucket `eidfXX1:somebucket` to the account `account2` in project `eidfXX2`:

 ```json